NextNonce/Docs/docs/user/using-the-app.md

 Welcome to the main user guide!
 Once you're signed in, you can start adding wallets and tracking your crypto portfolio.

-> **A Note on Platforms** The entire experience described in this guide—from adding wallets to viewing your portfolio—is **absolutely the same for both Android and iOS**.
+> **A Note on Platforms** The entire experience described in this guide — from adding wallets to viewing your portfolio — is **absolutely the same for both Android and iOS**.
 The app was built from the ground up to provide an identical, seamless experience on every device.

 ---